Atwood Museum Now Open

-The Atwood Museum, home of the Chatham Historical society will reopen for the 2021 season beginning Friday, May 7, 2021 from 10am to 4pm.
+The Atwood Museum, home of the Chatham Historical Society is now open for the 2021 season.

-Tuesday-Saturdays 10am-4pm beginning on June 1 through Columbus Day Weekend 2021
+Tuesday-Saturdays 10am-4pm now through Columbus Day Weekend 2021

 In the Museum, experience ongoing exhibits including:

 - The Old Atwood House, a preserved sea captain’s house built in the 1750s by Joseph Atwood and his wife, Deborah Sears.

 - The Alice Stallknecht Murals displays Chatham townspeople painted in the early 30s and 40s.